harry81ful/Playwright_Automation/README.md

 - Individual tests:

   - If users want to run individual test then we can make use of tags in the code <npx playwright test --grep @testCase1>
-  - The second test case require to be run five time which can be achieved by <npx playwright test --grep @testCase2 --repeat-each 5>
+  - The second test case requires to be run five times which can be achieved by <npx playwright test --grep @testCase2 --repeat-each 5>
-    Note: Since I am using custom fixture for a clean test script the avaialble repeat method in playwright can not be used
+    Note: Since I am using custom fixture for a clean test script the available repeat method in playwright can not be used

 - Generate Reports: Reports can be generated in multiple ways.